-The picturesque red and white lighthouse at Peggy’s Cove is one of Nova Scotia’s quintessential sights.
-Peggy’s Cove day trip options are plentiful and you can choose between guided hikes, coastal cruises, and tours that also include the Halifax city highlights.
+The picturesque red and white lighthouse at Peggy’s Cove is one of Nova Scotia’s must-see sights.
+Peggy’s Cove day trip options are plentiful, and you can choose between guided hikes, coastal cruises, and tours that also include the Halifax city highlights.

-There are also food trucks, a dine-in restaurant, and a coffee shop by the lighthouse, so you won’t go hungry.
+There are also food trucks, a dine-in restaurant, and a coffee shop by the lighthouse so that you won’t go hungry.

 Annapolis Valley Wine Tours

 Nova Scotia’s fertile soil and unique maritime climate make it an ideal place for producing wine.
 Located only an hour outside of Halifax, the Annapolis Valley is home to several award-winning wineries, and several wine-tasting tours are available for cruise ship passengers.

 Hop onboard one of the amphibious Harbour Hopper vehicles for a tour around Halifax by both land and sea.
 Landside sights that visitors will see along the way include the Halifax Public Gardens, Citadel Hill National Historic Site, and St. Paul’s Church.

 Once the vehicle splashes into the sea, the driver becomes the captain, who takes passengers for a lively ride around the harbor to learn about Halifax’s connection to the Titanic, the Halifax Explosion, and the history of the Canadian Naval dockyards.